ben16w/minui-portmaster/README.md

 8. Eject your SD card and insert it back into your MinUI device.

 Note: The `<PLATFORM>` folder name is based on the name of your device.
 For example, if you are using a TrimUI Brick, the folder is `tg5040`.

+### NextUI Installation

+1. Mount your NextUI SD card to your computer.
+2. Download the latest `.pakz` file from the [releases page](https://github.com/ben16w/minui-portmaster/releases).
+It will be named `PORTS.pakz`.
+3. Copy the `.pakz` file to the root of your SD card.
+4. Eject your SD card and insert it back into your NextUI device.
+5. Restart your device.
+NextUI will automatically detect and install the new Pak.

 ## Usage